MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mr-azure-309.md

 ![The Mixed Reality Academy tutorial welcome screen.](images/AzureLabs-Lab309-00.png)

-In this course, you will learn how to add Application Insights capabilities to a mixed reality application, using the Azure Application Insights API to collect analytics regarding user behavior.
+In this course, you'll learn how to add Application Insights capabilities to a mixed reality application, using the Azure Application Insights API to collect analytics regarding user behavior.

 Application Insights is a Microsoft service, allowing developers to collect analytics from their applications and manage it from an easy-to-use portal.
 The analytics can be anything from performance to custom information you would like to collect.
 For more information, visit the [Application Insights page](https://azure.microsoft.com/services/application-insights/).

-Having completed this course, you will have a mixed reality immersive headset application which will be able to do the following:
+Having completed this course, you'll have a mixed reality immersive headset application, which will be able to do the following:

 1. Allow the user to gaze and move around a scene.
-1. Trigger the sending of analytics to the *Application Insights Service*, through the use of Gaze and Proximity to in-scene objects.
+1. Trigger the sending of analytics to the *Application Insights Service*, by using Gaze and Proximity to in-scene objects.
 1. The app will also call upon the Service, fetching information about which object has been approached the most by the user, within the last 24 hours.
 That object will change its color to green.

 This course will teach you how to get the results from the Application Insights Service, into a Unity-based sample application.
 It will be up to you to apply these concepts to a custom application you might be building.